 Are you terminating your agreement with Blockbuster?

 We are in discussions now about how we might work together moving forward.
-Those discussions are confidential until agreement is reached.
+Those discussions are confidential.

 Loudcloud recently announced a deal to provide movies on demand through Blockbuster.
 Is this your reason for renegotiating the contract?